up/shoogar/README.md

 # Documentation

 **shoogar** is a minimalistic framework for **Node.js** that makes building high-performance web applications very simple.
-Especially made for people who do not like to deal with controllers - but still benefit from the advantages of Node.js.
+Especially made for people who do not like to deal with controllers - but don't take a pass on the benefits of Node.js..

 ## Why yet another framework?